Space Raiders (film): Reception

+DVD

 The film's trailer was featured as part of the Stephen Romano Presents Shock Festival trailer compilation three-disc set on DVD.

 On September 2, 2014, Scorpion Releasing released Space Raiders on DVD as a standard release, and on Blu-ray as a 2,000 unit limited edition.
 The Special Features include the film's theatrical trailer and interviews with Roger Corman, star David Mendenhall, and postproduction supervisor Clark Henderson.